zearp/Nucintosh/README.md

 + Big Sur needs its own version of Airportitlwm, download the kext [here](https://github.com/zearp/Nucintosh/raw/master/Stuff/AirportItlwm.kext-BigSur.zip) and put it in the kext folder replacing the other one
 + When you see ```Forcing CS_RUNTIME for entitlement``` displayed macOS did not hang; its sealing the filesystem, do ***not*** reboot!
 + To fully disable SIP you need to change ```csr-active-config``` to ```FF0F0000``` in the config in addition to enabling it in the openCore picker

+## Monterey
+Below is for beta 1.

++ Both IntelBluetooth kexts need to be disabled
++ AirportItlwm kext doesn't work, so it can be disabled too
++ FakePCIDI no longer works and even re-plugging the hdmi cable results in no audio over hdmi -- so this kext can also be disabled

+Please note that none of the kext we use as well as OpenCore itself hasnt been updated yet to accomodate any changes that may be required.
+This is the first release of a new OS so there will be lots of issues.
+I'm surprised installation went smooth and things seem to work ok after some quick testing.

+In short if you want to play around with the beta's you can, just disable the kexts above and you should be ok.
+I'm sure these issues can and will be sorted in due time.
+I personally don't really liek to invest too much in getting beta's to work as Apple can change things arround and then I'd just be wasting my time.
+Once OpenCore and kexts receive updates to work with Monterey I will do some more testing and then every now and then try the latest beta and see how things stand.

+If you want to contribute to testing please open an issue or submit a PR.
+I may create a new branch for this as it seems some things like audio over hdmi need an overhaul as FakePCIID no longer seems to work.
+And thats the sinlge kext that won't be updated by its creator anymore.
+Things like the Intel bluetooth firmware loader and Intel wireless drivers will get new version I'm sure of that.
+The team behind that has made great progress, its just a matter of time.

 In order to remove the express card icon (or get full access to your filesystem) in Big Sur you will need to jump trought a [few hoops](https://github.com/fxgst/writeable_root).
 Please note that breaking the seal on the filesystem macOS updates may not install, or install properly.
 It is also not possible to reseal it afaik.
 You can also use the scripts from [this](https://github.com/Ausdauersportler/big-sur-micropatcher#modifying-the-system-volume-yourself) repo.
 Use a tool to hdie icon instead and leave your system as secure a possible with the filesystem sealed and SIP enabled.